mdlindemulder/FinalProject/README.md

 #### **2) Plot & Graph Results**
 * See **"Final Code.py"** for code.

-* See Website for images and analysis:  http://home.uchicago.edu/~mdlindemulder/schooling.html
+* See website for images and analysis:  http://home.uchicago.edu/~mdlindemulder/schooling.html

 #### **3) Build Website**
 * See **"cps.css"** and **"cps.html"** for website code.